Our Work

 U.S. Power Plant Air and Climate Regulation

 Coal and natural gas-fired power plants are still the largest single source of carbon dioxide emissions in the U.S. economy.
-The power sector also is among the largest industrial contributors to deadly particulate matter, ozone smog, and air toxics.
+The power sector is also among the largest industrial contributors to deadly particulate matter, ozone smog, and air toxics.
 While CATF helped win aggressive regulations under the Obama Administration that have resulted in drastic reductions in these emissions, there is more to be done.
 Public health science supports lower ambient air quality standards for both particulate matter and ozone-causing pollution, and advances in pollution control and abatement technologies support tightened standards for power plant air toxics and carbon dioxide.
 CATF is actively working on all these regulatory fronts, while continuing to defend in court our wins supporting EPA’s authority to regulate all aspects of power plant climate and air pollution.
 We press for change by representing client non-profit environmental and public health organizations in administrative actions before EPA and the courts, and through outreach, collaboration, research, and public education.

 Raising Awareness of the Health Impacts of Coal Plant Pollution

 CATF works to quantify the health impacts from power plant pollution and demonstrate how regulations that cut emissions can save lives and prevent disease.
-These impacts are felt most acutely in areas near the plants which are more likely than average to be communities of color or lower-income neighborhoods.
+These impacts are felt most acutely in areas near the plants, which are more likely to be communities of color or lower-income neighborhoods.
 CATF’s Toll From Coal is a popular on-line tool that estimates the death and disease from the particulate matter caused by coal plant pollution.
 Users can click on their local coal plant to see its impacts and access the data by state or zip code.
 CATF’s accompanying Power Plant Regulation Ticker gives a real-time estimate of the lives saved to date by power plant air quality and climate regulations.

 Deep Decarbonization of the U.S. Power Sector by Mid-Century